Skip to main content

 Tier 1: Auto-approve (low scores)

-• Accept some fraud slippage
+• You accept some fraud slipping through.

 Tier 2: Manual review (middle scores)